June 05, 2026

 Did you know that Don Giovanni was Lyric Opera of Chicago's very first production in 1954?
 Here's a look at how this monumental Mozart opera has evolved over the years at Lyric.

-1954: Giovanni Comes Calling
+1954: Giovanni comes calling

 Lyric's first season opened with a calling card performance of Don Giovanni in November of 1954.
-The performance starred Nicola Rossi-Lemeni starring as Don Giovanni and Eleanor Steber as Donna Anna.
+The performance featured Nicola Rossi-Lemeni starring as Don Giovanni and Eleanor Steber as Donna Anna.
 The production was directed by William Wymetal and conducted by company co-founder Nicola Rescigno.
 Lyric would mount this same production again in 1959, with Rossi-Lemeni reprising the title role and Georg Solti (prior to his music directorship of the Chicago Symphony Orchestra) taking charge of the podium.

 Shown above: An ad proof from the Chicago Daily News and a costume photo of Nicola Rossi-Lemeni in character.

-1961 & 1964: A New Production
+1961 & 1964: A new production

 In 1961, Lyric presented a new production of the opera with Wolfgang Weber as director and Peter Maag as conductor.
 Eberhard Waechter, who would later serve as intendant of the Vienna Volksoper and the Vienna State Opera, starred as Don Giovanni.
 The company revived the production in 1964, this time with Nicolai Ghiaurov in the eponymous role.